Weekend Box Office Showdown: 'The Avengers' vs 'Dark Shadows'

-Since its domestic debut last weekend The Avengerssmashing box office records left, right and center.
-Remember when we told you last week that it was the fastest movie ever to reach $100 million, $150 million and $200 million marks, that it had the highest Saturday and Sunday grosses and the highest average taking per theater… We didn’t think there were any records left to break, well, we were wrong.
+Since its domestic debut last weekend The Avengers has been smashing box office records left, right and center.
+Remember when we told you last week that it was the fastest movie ever to reach $100 million, $150 million and $200 million marks, that it had the highest Saturday and Sunday grosses and the highest average taking per theater...
+We didn't think there were any records left to break, well, we were wrong.

 Box Office Mojo who have been keeping track of The Avengers put the film's second week earnings on